Year B: Fifteenth Sunday in Ordinary Time

 Discussion Questions:

-2. Jesus says, “Take nothing for the journey”.
-How does this injunction relate to our lives today?
-How do your security needs and material possessions possibly block your entrance to the spiritual path set by Jesus?
+- How do your attachments to material possessions and security needs possibly blocking your entrance to the spiritual path set by Jesus?

-3. Where in life have you been unwelcome, or experienced rejection and how did you handle it?
-How might this Gospel reading give you guidance in that regard?
+- Where in life have you been unwelcomed or experienced rejection, and how did you handle it?
+Does this Gospel reading give you any guidance in that regard?

 Biblical Context